FORT BRAGG, NORTH CAROLINA

 Fun Things To Do

-Every May, don’t miss the annual Fort Bragg Fair.
+Every May, don’t miss the annual Fort Liberty Fair.
 Open to the public and in operation since 1979, the event includes unlimited carnival rides, live entertainment and classic fair food from funnel cakes to fried pickles.
 Ft.
-Bragg’s food scene extends way beyond fair fare.
+Liberty’s food scene extends way beyond fair fare.
 It is an international delight, with restaurants spanning multiple ethnicities from German to Thai to Middle Eastern.
 Savor the flavors of the Mediterranean at Pharoah’s Village.
 Try the kosharri, which includes rice, lentils and pasta topped with garlic tomato sauce, garbanzo beans and crispy fried onions.
 Or grab a bowl of Ramen at Umami.
 The Japanese restaurant also makes excellent sushi including a honey salmon roll and chicken teriyaki roll.

 Do you want more of this great content delivered to your home or business?